 Starting A Layout

-If you have a floor plan from your venue that you'd like to upload and use as a backdrop to build a layout on, select the Start By Uploading a Floor Plan option.
+If you have a floor plan from your venue that you'd like to upload and use as a backdrop to build a layout on, or if you would like to use a layout from your venue layout templates, select the Start with a Blank Canvas option.

 If you don't need to create a layout for whatever reason, you also have the option to just use our simple seating tool, where you can create table lists and arrange and accommodate your guests with easy drag and drop seating.
 If this is the case, select the Start with Simple Seating option.
 Learn more about our simple seating feature here.